peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 faciliting offline verification.

-The figure below illustrates the process by which a client, such as a Wallet Instance, requests and obtains a Status Assertion from the credential issuer.
+The figure below illustrates the process by which a client, such as a wallet instance, requests and obtains a Status Assertion from the credential issuer.

 ~~~ ascii-art